Top

 B

 Figure 1.
 A. Random effects meta-analysis.
-This plot shows pooled effects, see the specific outcome analyses for individual outcomes, and the heterogeneity section for discussion.
+This plot shows pooled effects, see the specific outcome analyses for individual outcomes.
+Analysis validating pooled outcomes for COVID-19 can be found below.
 Effect extraction is pre-specified, using the most serious outcome reported.
 For details see the appendix.
 B. Timeline of results in peginterferon lambda studies.

 We analyze all significant controlled studies of peginterferon lambda for COVID-19.
 Search methods, inclusion criteria, effect extraction criteria (more serious outcomes have priority), all individual study data, PRISMA answers, and statistical methods are detailed in Appendix 1.
 We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, and Randomized Controlled Trials (RCTs).